Buying an air purifier can be tricky. There are so many features to consider, and many of those are mind-boggling.

 How Accurate Are CADR Ratings?

 CADR ratings are a good starting point to know whether an air purifier is effective or not.
-CADR testing has a long history and is recognized by reputable organizations like the EPA, FTC.
-It’s also trusted by independent organizations like Consumers Union.
+CADR testing has a long history and is recognized by reputable organizations like the EPA and FTC.
+Independent organizations like Consumers Union also trust it.

 Because of the recognition, you can and should trust the CADR rating of an air purifier.
 If anything, it’s a good starting point when you’re shopping for an air purifier.